CS341W-Admin/get-ready-promises/README.md

 - Merge the accepted code into the "main" branch of the remote repo on GitHub
 - Close the pull request

-## Getting Started — 1x Time Repo Configuration
+## Getting Started — 1x Repo Configuration

    *NOTE: To execute these steps, you can use the terminal window in VSCode, the standard terminal app (Mac) or command prompt (Windows), or a popular third-party terminal emulator (e.g., iTerm2 for Mac, PuTTy or PowerShell for Windows).*